Implementing product thinking for satellite imagery datasets

 grep "gdalwarp" /var/log/ingest/pipeline.log | tail -n 5

-If proj returns null, the clipping step bypassed -co "PROFILE=GeoTIFF".
-Remediate by injecting explicit creation options into the warp call.
+If crs returns null, the clipping step bypassed the necessary creation options.
+Remediate by injecting explicit options into the warp call.
 Refer to the official GDAL Warp Documentation for creation option specifications:

 gdalwarp \